 Difficulty Getting to the Museum

-I was privileged to tour the museum with its Marketing & Business Development Director Jean Navarra.
+I was privileged to tour the museum in 2007 with its Marketing & Business Development Director Jean Navarra.
 With her assistance I was also able to secure a pass to drive through the Navy base to the museum, something which, unfortunately, regular visitors cannot do.

 In fact, the rather cumbersome and restrictive means to get to the museum is something which is likely keeping visitor levels quite modest.
 Unfortunately there appears to be no easy solution to this problem.